 To practice Respiratory Therapy in Nova Scotia you must hold a certificate of registration/license with the Nova Scotia College of Respiratory Therapists (NSCRT).
-To be eligible for a license, applicants who have not graduated from an approved Canadian Respiratory Therapy program must undergo an evaluation of their education and a competency assessment to ensure they have the competencies necessary to provide safe, effective and ethical respiratory therapy services in Nova Scotia.
+To be eligible for a license, if you have not graduated from an approved Canadian Respiratory Therapy program, you must have an evaluation of your education and a competency assessment to ensure you have the competencies necessary to provide safe, effective and ethical respiratory therapy services in Nova Scotia.

 Immigrating to Nova Scotia?
 Click here